cartesi/docs/cartesi-rollups/development/node-configuration.md

 Vouchers allow your dApps in the execution layer to interact with contracts on the base layer through message calls.

-One everyday use of vouchers in Cartesi dApps is the withdrawal of assets.
+One everyday use of vouchers in Cartesi dApps is to withdraw assets.

 A voucher can only be executed once the dApp's consensus submits a claim containing it, i.e., when their corresponding epoch is closed.